-9. First Aid Procedure - (also see the First Aid Policy)
+10. First Aid Procedure - (also see the First Aid Policy)

-There will be at least 4 people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.
+There will be at least four people on the staff who will have current first aid training, with the aim that there should be one qualified person on site at any one time.

-The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school.
+The named first aiders for the school are listed in Appendix 1 at the end of this document and also published in school on the Staff Drive.

-First aid boxes are kept in each classroom and in the medical room.
-The First Aid Co-ordinator provides first aid support and maintains a central supply of first aid materials to supplement first aid boxes.
+First aid boxes are kept in each classroom and the medical room.
+The First Aid Coordinator provides first aid support and maintains a central supply of first aid materials to supplement first aid boxes.
 Parents will be expected to inform the school if their child has an allergy and a list of any such children will be kept and displayed.